Microarray Analysis

 2. Geneset collection.
 Select from Gene Ontology (GO)-Biological Process (BP), -Cellular Component (CC), and -Molecular Function (MF), as well as WikiPathways geneset collections.

-3. Differentially expressed genes.
+3. Input genes.
 Indicate whether you want to perform ORA on up- and/or downregulated genes.
-Furhermore, you can also indicate whether the differentially expressed genes should be selected based on a p-value/logFC threshold or whether ORA should simply be performed on the top most significantly up/downregulated genes.
+Furhermore, you can also indicate whether the input genes should be selected based on a p-value/logFC threshold or whether ORA should simply be performed on the top most significantly up/downregulated genes.
+The background gene list includes all genes that passed QC.

 4. Gene identifier.
-Select which column contains the gene identifiers and what type of identifiers these are (e.g., ENTREZG, Ensembl, or gene symbol).
+Select which column of the statistics table contains the gene identifiers and what type of identifiers these are (e.g., Entrez Gene, Ensembl Gene, or Gene Symbol).
 Furthermore, indicate to which organism the gene identifiers belong.

 Output